absmach/magistrala-docs/docs/cli.md

 ```

 ## Config
-Mainflux CLI tool supports configuration files that contain some of the basic settings so you don't have to specify them through flags.
+Magistrala CLI tool supports configuration files that contain some of the basic settings so you don't have to specify them through flags.
 Once you set the settings, they remain stored locally.

 ```bash
 mainflux-cli config <parameter> <value>